iplanwebsites/newtab-bookmarks/README.md

 TODO
 =========================
+- check the count of Chrome bookmarks (or delicious), to make sure we got em all on file.
+If not, import/delete the ones that aren't there already.
 - Lazy load thumb images
 - Save UI preference in a persistent model (zoom, counts, viewMode)
 - Url classifications (ie. a person website, a media, an open source-projet)